Huntington Hardwick: Death and tributes

-In June 1949, Hardwick died of a heart attack while clamming at Church's Beach on Cuttyhunk Island off the coast of Massachusetts.
-A friend reported that Hardwick suddenly toppled into the water as they walked along the shore.
+In June 1949, Hardwick died of a heart attack while clamming at Church's Beach on Cuttyhunk Island.
 Shortly after Hardwick's death, sports columnist Grantland Rice wrote a column about Hardwick in which he observed:

 Tack Hardwick has been a close friend of mine for 35 years.
 Of all the college football players I've ever known since 1900, I would say he was top man in the matter of flaming spirit.
 He loved football with an intensity beyond belief.
 Tack was a great halfback and a great end.
 But above all, as a real tribute, he was a greater blocker and a greater tackler.
 He told me once that he would rather block or tackle than carry the ball to a touchdown. ...
 If football had a weakness for Hardwick it was that the game was not quite rough enough.

-Rice described Hardwick as "a big, fine-looking aristocrat from blue-blood stock," who "loved combat -- body contact at crushing force -- a fight to the finish."
-Rice closed his column by noting, "College football will bring us many stars.
-But college football will never bring us another Tack Hardwick -- the spirit of football."
+Rice described Hardwick as "a big, fine-looking aristocrat from blue-blood stock," who "loved combat—body contact at crushing force—a fight to the finish."
+He closed his column by noting, "College football will bring us many stars.
+But college football will never bring us another Tack Hardwick—the spirit of football."

+In 1950, Harvard posthumously dedicated a memorial to Hardwick outside its football stadium, which shows him punting a football.

+Appraisal

 Hardwick was posthumously elected to the College Football Hall of Fame as part of its second induction class in 1954.

+Michigan football coach Fielding Yost named Hardwick to his all-time All-American team in 1920.
+Columnist Grantland Rice called Hardwick "dynamite on the football field" and selected him years later as one of the five greatest competitors he had ever seen, along with Ty Cobb, Walter Hagen and Jack Dempsey.

+In 1969, in honor of the centennial of collegiate football, the Football Writers Association of America named two "College Football All-Time Teams" of eleven players—an "early" team consisting of players who played prior to 1920, and a "modern" team who played in 1920 and after.
+Hardwick was chosen as one of two ends on the pre-1920 squad.